-Vegan Australia is pleased to have the opportunity to provide a submission in response to the Policy options discussion paper on the Proposed Conditions for Live Sheep Exports to the Middle East during September and October 2019.
-We hope this submission assists in the preparation of the final document.
+Vegan Australia is pleased to have the opportunity to provide a submission in response to the draft Australian Animal Welfare Standards and Guidelines for Poultry.
+We hope this submission assists in preparing the final document.

 Vegan Australia is a national organisation that informs the public about animal rights and veganism and also presents a strong voice for veganism to government, institutions, corporations and the media.
 Vegan Australia envisions a world where all animals live free from human use and ownership.
 The foundation of Vegan Australia is justice and compassion, for animals as well as for people and the planet.
 The first step each of us should take to put this compassion into action is to become vegan and to encourage others to do the same.
 Veganism is a rejection of the exploitation involved in commodifying and using sentient beings.